Leo70kg/engine/doc/Architecture_VM.md

 If previous engines delegated only the gameplay to the Virtual Machine, idtech3 heavily rely on them for essential tasks.
 Among other things:

-* 32bit addressing, little endian
-* 32bit floats
-* about 60 instructions
-* separate memory addressing for code and data
-* no dynamic memory allocations
-* no GP registers, load/store on opstack
 * Rendition is triggered from the Client VM.
 * The lag compensation mechanism is entirely in the Client VM.